baronwoy/recommendify/README.md

 * Spotify's API can mess up and not provide an endpoint for Recommendations rendering the app useless
 * The recommendation functions can be made into one function called two times
 * The layout isn't uniform like the design
+* Since the recommendation class recommends songs artists that are present within the top 5 artists can come up as recommended artists